Today's Bank MarketBy Tom Dougherty

 The customer service lies

 The customer service message is ubiquitous.
-Customer service promises fill the market.
+Customer service promises fill the bank market.
 And the idea of local is just another way of saying excellent service.
 Who doesn’t promise great service?
 How can it be positioned against anything else?
 What bank markets itself as unfriendly?
 What does convenient mean in the world of mobile?

 Local and regional banks believe being a local entity is a marketing advantage.
 And it might be.
 But if the largest bank in your market is one of the mega-banks, hasn’t the market already voted on that idea?